jtroo/rust-spa-auth/README.md

 - delete the cookie on the client on logout
   - not really necessary, but can do for cleanliness
 - lets-encrypt certificates
-- add sqlx implementer of `Storage` trait
+- add APIs for add/delete user

 # Special mentions